sophia172/ByteTheNews_Hackthon/README.md

    5. Choose the **browser_extension** folder located in the project.
    6. Open a new Chrome Tab and direct to a news page.
    7. Find the extension and click **Hear Summary**.
-   8. Give it a few seconds as some models are running locally

 # 🚀 About the Project